 In July 2010, twelve strangers arrived on the campus of George Mason University for a first-of-its-kind NEH-funded summer institute.
 Over the course of the next seven days, with the help of their instructors at the Roy Rosenzweig Center for History and New Media (CHNM), this diverse group of digital humanists conceived, built, and launched an entirely new software tool for humanities scholarship—Anthologize,a WordPress plugin designed to facilitate the remix and republication of blog posts as books.

-During the week of Sunday, July 28 - Saturday, August 3, 2013, CHNM will once again bring together a group of twelve digital humanists of diverse disciplinary backgrounds and practical experience to build something useful and usable.
-A short course of training in principles of open source software development will be followed by an intense five days of doing and a year of continued remote engagement, development, testing, dissemination, and evaluation.
-Comprising designers and developers as well as scholars, project managers, outreach specialists, and other non-technical participants, the group will conceive a tool, outline a roadmap, develop and disseminate an initial prototype, lay the ground work for building an open source community, and make first steps toward securing the project’s long-term sustainability.
+During the week of Sunday, July 28 - Saturday, August 3, 2013, CHNM once again brought together a group of twelve digital humanists of diverse disciplinary backgrounds and practical experience to build something useful and usable.
+A short course of training in principles of open source software development was followed by an intense five days of doing and a year of continued remote engagement, development, testing, dissemination, and evaluation.
+Comprising designers and developers as well as scholars, project managers, outreach specialists, and other non-technical participants, the group conceived a tool, outlined a roadmap, developed and disseminated an initial prototype, laid the ground work for building an open source community, and made first steps toward securing the project’s long-term sustainability.